Medical Billing and Coding Jobs

 |Managing account payments and invoices||Examining operative reports used during surgery to apply procedure codes|

 |Investigating rejected or denied claims||Performing medical chart audits when a claim is denied|

 |Ensuring that physicians and patients receive reimbursements from insurers||Remaining up-to-date with the latest revisions to coding standards and federal regulations|

 |Verifying the accuracy of standard healthcare codes used by medical coders to classify services and products||Examining patient charts and histories to ensure coding accurately reflects a patient’s medical care|

 Prospective medical billers and coders will find that their job outlook is very promising.
-The Bureau of Labor Statistics (BLS) projects that medical record and health information jobs are due to increase by 22% in the years of 2012-2022, which is much higher than the national average of 11% for other career choices.
+The Bureau of Labor Statistics (BLS) projects that medical record and health information jobs are due to increase by 13% in the years between 2016 and 2026, which is higher than the national average for other career choices.

 The Bureau of Labor Statistics (BLS) releases national salary averages for medical billers and coders under the umbrella category of “Medical Records and Health Information Technicians.”
 The following salary tables are from the BLS data encompassing both billing and coding professionals:

 |Hospitals; state, local, and private||$40,510|